Emergency Escape Requirements for South Jordan Basement Projects

 1. Window Installed Too Small

 Many homeowners believe that any large window is acceptable.
-It must adhere to all size requirements.
+It must adhere to all size requirements, including the emergency escape requirements for South Jordan basement projects.

 2. Window Sill Too High